 While it’s not a good idea to install plumbing in an exterior wall, it might be the only ideal place in certain situations.
 When this happens, you must insulate the piping so that it doesn’t freeze and crack during winter.
-However, even with the best of efforts, there’s still the risk of disaster occurring anyway.
+However, even with the best of efforts, there’s still the risk of potential problems occurring anyway.

 Para leer este artículo en español, oprime aquí